bmndc/nokia-leo/README.md

 - On internal storage or SD card (whichever you chose under *Settings → Storage → Default media location*), captured photos and videos are stored under `DCIM`; whereas recorded voice files are stored under `audio`.
 		- To get your phone to show up on the computer as external storage, turn on *USB Storage* under *Settings

-For backing up application data (excluding WhatsApp chats), system preferences and partition images, see [Backup].
+For backing up application data (excluding WhatsApp chats), system preferences and partition images, see [Back up system partitions].

 ### What we'll need
 - a Nokia 6300 4G (excl.
 TA-1324), 8000 4G, 2720 Flip, 800 Tough or Alcatel Go Flip 3;